10.2.1. Building Inheritance

 2. The Star constructor uses one parameter, b, to initialize its member variable, balance, and passes the values in the remaining two parameters, n and a, to the Actor constructor

-3. The Actor constructor uses one parameter, a, to initialize its member variable, agent, and passed the value in the remaining parameter, n, to the Person constructor.
+3. The Actor constructor uses one parameter, a, to initialize its member variable, agent, and passes the value in the remaining parameter, n, to the Person constructor.

 4. The Person constructor uses the parameter, n, to initialize its member variable, name.